-Note 9.
-Net Income Per Share
+Note 8.
+Earnings Per Share

 Basic earnings per share is calculated by dividing the net income or loss for the year attributable to ordinary equity holders of Opera Limited by the weighted average number of ordinary shares outstanding during the year.
-Diluted earnings per share is calculated by dividing the net income or loss attributable to ordinary equity holders of Opera Limited by the weighted average number of ordinary shares outstanding during the year plus the number of ordinary shares that would be issued pursuant to Opera's employee equity program based on period-average employee equity awards.
+Diluted earnings per share is calculated by dividing the net income or loss attributable to ordinary equity holders of Opera Limited by the weighted average number of ordinary shares outstanding during the year genumber of ordinary shares outstanding during the weighted average number of ordinary shares outstanding during the year plus the number of ordinary shares that would be issued pursuant to Opera's employee equity program based on period-average employee equity awards.
 The net dilutive effect of these awards is determined by application of the treasury stock method related to the share equivalents of unrecognized share compensation expense on employee equity grants outstanding at period end.